JanStorm/directus-flutter/README.md

 # directus_flutter

-A Flutter plugin to render contents of [directus](https://directus.io/) headless cms API.
+A Flutter plugin to receive and render contents of [directus](https://directus.io/) headless cms API.
 The main goal of this plugin is a support for rendering all basic interfaces from flutter.

-## :hammer_and_wrench: Under Development
+## :construction: Under Development
-:construction: This project is currently under development and is not ready for use by anyone except those wishing to develop it.
+This project is currently under development and is not ready for use by anyone except those wishing to develop it.

 ## :metal: Contribute
 Feel free to create a merge request if youre missing something!